MicrosoftDocs/azure-docs/articles/log-analytics/log-analytics-om-agents.md

 7. On the **Operations Management Suite Onboarding Wizard: Finish** page, click **Close**.

 ### Add agent-managed computers
-After configuring integration with your Log Analytics workspace, this only establishes a connection with the service, no data is collected from the agents reporting to your management group.
-This won’t happen until after you configure which specific agent-managed computers collects data for Log Analytics.
+After configuring integration with your Log Analytics workspace, it only establishes a connection with the service, no data is collected from the agents reporting to your management group.
+This won’t happen until after you configure which specific agent-managed computers collect data for Log Analytics.
 You can either select the computer objects individually or you can select a group that contains Windows computer objects.
 You cannot select a group that  contains instances of another class, such as logical disks or SQL databases.

 1. Open the Operations Manager console and select the **Administration** workspace.
 2. Expand the Operations Management Suite node and click **Connection**.